rtekim/Visualizing-Amazon-Reviews/Proposal.md

 * **Is there a time correlation with helpfulness of Amazon book reviews?
 Is there a time correlation to when reviews are created?**
 Knowing trends about when users submit reviews, could help narrow a time period for users looking for new books based on reviews.
 * **What themes from a book can be identified by aggregating the reviews?**
-Identifying themes in book reviews could help users identity books they might be interested in.
+Identifying themes in book reviews could help users’ identity books they might be interested in.

 ## Data

 We are using the Amazon Customer Reviews Dataset, specifically the books and ebooks files.
-We will be selecing books that are found on the Top 100 Novels put together by Time Magazine.
+We will be selecting books that are found on the Top 100 Novels put together by Time Magazine.

 * [Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html)
 * [Top 100 Novels](http://entertainment.time.com/2005/10/16/all-time-100-novels/slide/all/)